Heliot Ramos Player Props: Giants vs. Tigers

 Tigers Pitching Rankings (2022)

-- The Tigers pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Tigers pitching staff last season ranked 25th in the big leagues.

-- The Tigers had a 4.06 team ERA that ranked 21st among all MLB pitching staffs.
+- The Tigers had the 21st-ranked team ERA across all league pitching staffs (4.06).

-- Tigers pitchers combined to allow 167 home runs (one per game), the 10th-fewest in the big leagues.

-- Wentz (0-2) makes the start for the Tigers, his third of the season.
+- Boyd (0-1) pitches for the Tigers to make his third start this season.

-- The left-hander last pitched on Saturday against the Boston Red Sox, when he threw 1 2/3 innings, allowing five earned runs while giving up one hit.
+- In his last appearance -- out of the bullpen on Saturday -- the left-hander tossed 2/3 innings against the San Francisco Giants while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.